German Parliamentary Committee investigation of the NSA spying scandal: Testimony of Binney and Drake

-Failed testimony of Greenwald
+Greenwald's refusal to testify

 The US journalist Glenn Greenwald was asked to testify in September, 2014.
-On August 1, 2014, he wrote in a letter that he was willing to support the Parliament's investigation on the espionage in Germany by the NSA.
-By their refusal to let the crucial witness Edward Snowden testify, German politicians had however shown that it is more important to them not to annoy the US than to really investigate and he was not willing to take part in a "ritual" that "shall seem like an investigation".
+On August 1, 2014, he wrote in a letter that he was willing to support the Parliament's investigation on the espionage in Germany by the NSA but declined to appear before the committee.
+Greenwald alleged that, by their refusal to hear testimony from Edward Snowden, a crucial witness, German politicians had shown that they prioritised not annoying the US over conducting a proper investigation; Greenwald stated that he was "not prepared to be complicit in a ritual intended to create the appearance of an investigation".